Cre4T3Tiv3/algorithms-and-data-structures-portfolio/README.md

 ## Languages

-The implementations in this repository are available in:
+The implementations are available in:

 - Python
 - Go